JuliaDynamics/ARFIMA.jl/README.md

 In the last case it must hold that `d ∈ (-0.5, 0.5)`.

 If all `d, φ, θ` are `nothing`, white noise is returned.

+---

+*Thanks to Katjia Polotzek from the MPIPKS for providing an initial code base for ARFIMA*